fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 </div>
 ```

-Let's separate displaying the list of persons into its own component:
+Separate the display of persons into its own component in the file <i>src/components/Persons.jsx</i>:

 ```js
 const Persons = ({ persons }) => {